vLeov/php-chess/docs/read-moves.md

 1.e4 c5 (2.Nf3 (2...Nc6) (2...e6) (2...d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 (5...a6) (5...g6) (5...Nc6) (5...e6)))
 ```

-RAV files can also be loaded from a particular FEN position as opposed to the start position.
+And finally, as opposed to the start position, a RAV movetext can also be loaded from a particular FEN position if passing a chess board object to the constructor of the class.
+As you can see in the example below, [Chess\FenToBoardFactory](https://github.com/chesslablab/php-chess/blob/main/tests/unit/FenToBoardFactoryTest.php) is used for this purpose.

 ```php
 use Chess\FenToBoardFactory;